JanisBuerkle/UNO-Console-Game/README.md

-# 🎉 UNO-Game 🎲
+# 🃏 UNO WPF App with Multiplayer 🎲

-Welcome to the **UNO-Game**!
-This is a console-based implementation of the classic UNO card game, offering you all the fun and excitement right from your terminal.
+Welcome to the **UNO WPF App**!
+This application brings the classic UNO card game to your Windows PC, featuring both online and local multiplayer modes.
+Developed using WPF and following the MVVM architecture, it offers an exciting and interactive gaming experience.

-## ✨ Features
+## 🌟 Key Features

-- 🎮 Play against your'e friends!
-- 🃏 Classic UNO card rules
-- 🏗️ Built using the MVC (Model-View-Controller) architecture for clean and efficient code management
+- **Multiplayer Modes**:
+  - **Local Mode**: Play with friends on a single device.
+  - **Online Mode**: Create or join rooms to play with friends over the internet.

+- **Game Rules**:
+  - Up to 5 players can join a game, starting with 7 cards each.
+  - Match cards by color or number, or play action cards to change the game flow.
+  - First player to play all their cards wins!

+- **Card Details**:
+  - 108 cards total: blue, green, red, and yellow.
+  - Special cards: Draw Two, Reverse, Skip, Wild, and Wild Draw Four.

-## 🛠️ MVC Architecture
+## 🛠️ MVVM Architecture

-- **Model**: Handles game logic and data such as the deck, player hands, and rules.
+- **Model**: Manages core game logic and data, including players and cards.
-- **View**: Manages the console display, showing the current game state and providing feedback to the player.
+- **View**: Presents the game interface using XAML.
-- **Controller**: Connects the user input with the model, updating the game state and reflecting changes in the view.

-Enjoy the game and may the best player win! 🎉
+- **ViewModel**: Bridges the Model and View, handling interactions and updates.

+## 🖥️ Main Menu Options

+- **Local**: Add players, set names, and start a local game.
+- **Multiplayer**: Create or join rooms, set passwords, and manage player settings.
+- **Scoreboard**: View player rankings based on game wins.
+- **Settings**: Toggle between fullscreen and windowed modes.
+- **Exit**: Close the application.

+## 📡 Multiplayer Architecture

+- **Database**: Stores room and player data.
+- **SignalR Hub**: Manages real-time player connections and game updates.

+## 🎴 Card Details

+- **Sample Cards**:
+  - **Skip Blue**
+  - **7 Red**

+---

+Enjoy the strategic and fast-paced world of UNO with the UNO WPF App!
+Whether playing locally or online, challenge your friends and aim for victory! 🚀